apih99/calculatorQAtest/README.md

 # Calculator QA Testing Project

 A demonstration project for QA automation testing capabilities, featuring a calculator web application with intentionally introduced test failures to showcase testing system functionality.
-Includes a live test report viewer and Railway deployment.
+This project focuses on demonstrating QA testing practices and methodologies.

 ## 🚀 Quick Start